sreimler/thelastorchard/README.md

 ## Current State

 You can press WASD to walk around.
 The camera follows you.
-Thrilling, I know. 😅
+Collision detection prevents you from walking through trees and drowning in water.
+Thrilling, I know. 😅 Press F4 to see debug collision boxes.

-More features coming as I figure out collision detection, animations, and why my character sprite is slightly off-center.
+More features coming as I figure out animations and NPCs.

 ## Running the Game

 **Quick start:**

 ./gradlew lwjgl3:run

+**Debug mode (with collision boxes visible by default):**

+./gradlew lwjgl3:runDebug

 **Build a runnable JAR:**